Carley float: Operation

 Simply by casting it over the side, the lightweight Carley float could be launched more rapidly than traditional rigid lifeboat designs, and without the need for specialised hoists.
 It could be mounted on any convenient surface and survive the battering against the ship's sides during heavy seas.
 Unlike the rubber inflatable rafts of the period, it was relatively immune to compromise of its buoyant chambers.

-Seafarers in it were however completely exposed to the elements, and would suffer accordingly.
-An inquiry of 1946 reported that many sailors who had succeeded in getting to the safety of Carley floats had nevertheless succumbed to exposure before rescue could be made.
+Seafarers in it were completely exposed to the elements, and would suffer accordingly.
+A 1946 inquiry reported that many sailors who had succeeded in getting to the safety of Carley floats had nevertheless succumbed to exposure before rescue could be made.
 The crew of the Canadian minesweeper HMCS Esquimalt, sunk offshore of Nova Scotia in April 1945, lost at least 16 to hypothermia during the six hours in which they awaited rescue.
 Few of the survivors could still walk.

-Despite these shortcomings many seamen did owe their lives to the Carley float.
+Despite these shortcomings many seamen owed their lives to the Carley float.
 Chinese sailor Poon Lim survived for a record 133 days adrift in the South Atlantic aboard a Carley float after his freighter was sunk on 23 November 1942.
 He fashioned fishing gear from components of the raft.
 He was close to death when discovered off the coast of Brazil on 5 April 1943, but was able to walk ashore unaided.

 A shrapnel-ridden Carley float carried the body of an unknown man to land on Christmas Island in February 1942.
 The sun-bleached corpse had evidently spent a lengthy period at sea, and was long suspected to have come from HMAS Sydney, which was lost with all hands under mysterious circumstances off the coast of Australia on 19 November 1941.
 On the eightieth anniversary of the sinking, the Australian Department of Defence announced DNA testing had shown the body to be that of Able Seaman Thomas Welsby Clark, a sailor who had been lost with Sydney.
 A second Carley float, also believed to be from Sydney, was recovered drifting 300 km off the Australian coast one week after the ship sank.
 It had been badly damaged by shellfire, but was empty.
 The float is now displayed at the HMAS Sydney exhibit of the Australian War Memorial, Canberra.